tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Gardick was on the original team, but was replaced by elmisho.
-It's mainly 4 new kids and papa mooz.
+**How did this roster happen?** beastcoast's TI12 roster kinda scattered to the four winds and they had to start from scratch making a new one.
+It's effectively four new kids and papa Mooz guiding them.

 **How was their season?**